timonwong/loggercheck/README.md

         emit JSON output
   -memprofile string
-        write memory profile to this file -requirestringkey
+        write memory profile to this file -noprintflike
+        require printf-like format specifier not present in args -requirestringkey
         require all logging keys to be inlined constant strings -rulefile string